Straid: Contemporary description

 Although a small village, it gave the name "Straidlands" to the "townland" of the area.
 Dominating the village is the "Irish Hill" named after an army camp.
 A mining village for many years, there is an outcrop of bauxite or Aluminium ore in Irish hill.
 The woods at the top of the hill have a distinctive gap where a hurricane in the early 1920s blew down part of the forest.

 Recent history

-In 2003, the village was expanded by 63 houses, creating a new housing estate at "village hill" - Irish Hill Road.
+In 2003, the village was expanded by 63 houses, creating a new housing estate at "Village Hill" on the Irish Hill Road.
 For many years, the only two shops in the village were a spirit grocer and Wilson's shop and animal food stuffs.
-The spirit grocer (a precursor to the modern off licence) was shut when the only alcohol licence for the village was bought by the church to keep Straid "dry" - the nearest pub is slightly over a mile away in the neighboring village of Ballynure.
+The spirit grocer (a precursor to the modern off licence) was shut when the only alcohol licence for the village was bought by the church to keep Straid "dry" - the nearest pub is now over three miles away in Ballyclare.
 There was culture in the form of Straid Art Gallery, until it shut.
 Now there is none.